WITH ELIZABETH O'REILLY

 • To identify aspects of your work that are distinct and personal, and to explore ways of developing and fortifying those aspects.

-• To determine areas of your work that are weak and/or diminish your work and (using a variety of exercises), work to improve those areas.
+• To determine areas of your work that are weak and/or diminish your work and finding ways to improve those areas.

 • To establish a consistent, disciplined painting practice.